The Story behind Cysteamine

 However, all efforts for making cysteamine into a topical cream for human use were fruitless due to its fast oxidation once in contact with the air.
 It would turn red, loose its depigmenting function, and produced a very unpleasant « skunk odor».
 This resluted in the abandonment of researches into cysteamine, despite its high depigmenting efficacy and safety profiles.

 Fifty years later, Scientis Pharma resumed researches into cysteamine in our laboratories and made a significant discovery: we developed a technology that stabilized cysteamine molecules and significantly reduced its odor in cream conditions.
-Cysteamine Cream® is the first and only depigmenting treatment containing cysteamine as its active ingredient.
+Cysteamine Cream® is the first and only pigment corrector containing cysteamine as its main ingredient.

 The research findings